takdirzd/basic-streaming/README.md

     - Validated data is sent to Apache Kafka as a streaming event.
     - Kafka acts as an intermediary before the data reaches the NoSQL system.

-+ Storage - Apache Cassandra:
++ Storage - Apache Cassandra
     - Apache Cassandra is used as the NoSQL database for scalable storage.
     - Data from Kafka is stored in Cassandra for further analytics and processing.

 DATA STREAMING.pdf for details.